openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 .. image to come

 #.
 On the **Create New Team** page, add a name and description for the team.

+   In the description, include details about your proposed project or activity to help other learners to decide whether they want to join your team and work with you.

-   Optionally, specify a language that members would primarily use to communicate with each other, and a country that members would primarily identify with.
+   You must include a team name and description, but you can choose whether to add some optional details for your team.
+If you want to, you can specify a language that members would primarily use to communicate with each other, and a country that members would primarily identify with.
+Keep in mind that if your team details make the team membership seem to selective, other learners might be discouraged from joining.

 .. note:: Be careful in entering your team details.
 After you save the details for your new team, you cannot change them, and you cannot delete